bokulich-lab/nf-ducken/README.md

 ### Singularity

 Singularity container integration in progress.
+To customize in run, modify the `params.qiime_container` in the input configuration file.

 If running in closed systems, the QIIME 2 Docker container can be built and saved into an .sif file by running: `sudo singularity build qiime2-2022.2.sif docker://quay.io/qiime2/core:2022.2`.

+Internally, the latest QIIME 2 container can be found at the following locations:
+* On the SPHN container registry (accessible from Leonhard Med): container-registry.dcc.sib.swiss
+* As an .sif file on Leonhard Med: `/cluster/work/saga/singularity/qiime2-2022.2.sif`

 ## Inputs